sksorde/node-siebel/docs/tutorial.md

 The code used to configure the connect middleware and start a server is standard boilerplate, and well documented in the [Connect](http://www.senchalabs.org/connect/) project.

-# Communicating with Your Own Siebel Services
+# Using Your Own Siebel Services

 Assuming your API follows the same conventions as the Siebel standard methods, things will be easy.
 (Nothing is easy though, so brace yourself.)